About CMMC Operator

 Content is organized around the difficult tier: CMMC Level 2, the 110 controls of NIST SP 800-171 Rev 2, and the DFARS 252.204-7012 obligations that sit on top.
 Recurring themes include:

-- Mac fleet management for compliance: Jamf Pro, Kandji, Mosyle, Intune for Mac, Apple Business Manager, Automated Device Enrollment, and Platform SSO.
+• Mac fleet management for compliance: Jamf Pro, Kandji (now Iru), Mosyle, Intune for Mac, Apple Business Manager, Automated Device Enrollment, and Platform SSO.

 CMMC Operator is not a C3PAO, not a law firm, and not a substitute for a qualified assessor.
 Nothing here is legal advice, an official assessment artifact, or a guarantee that you will pass a Level 2 assessment.
-The writing draws on public NIST and related authoritative source material, the work of well-known CMMC practitioners, and direct experience standing up Mac-heavy environments; but your environment, your contracts, and your assessor are yours.
+The writing draws on public NIST and related authoritative source material, the work of well-known CMMC practitioners, and direct practitioner experience, including supporting a successful CMMC Level 2 assessment in 2024 and standing up Mac-heavy environments; but your environment, your contracts, and your assessor are yours.
 Use the content as a starting point, not as a final answer.
+The authoring process itself, including where AI is used and where it is not allowed to be enough, is documented on How It's Made.

 How the content is organized